Contracts for Ruby

 Supposing you don't want contract failures to become exceptions.
 You run a popular website, and when there's a contract exception you would rather log it and continue than throw an exception and break your site.

-info failure_msg(data)
+puts failure_msg(data)

 end